Northern Eurasia 1945: Battle of Berlin

 16 Apr–2 May 1945 Battle of Berlin▲

-Three Soviet fronts, comprising some 2.5 million men, converged on Berlin from the east, south, and north, facing a little over 766 thousand German defenders.
-On 20 April - Hitler's birthday - they began bombarding the city, with the fronts completing its encirclement on the 25th.
-German attempts to break the siege failed and on 2 May the advancing Soviets captured the Reichstag at Berlin's heart.
+In mid-April 1945 three Soviet fronts, comprising some 2.5 million men, converged on Berlin from the east, south, and north, facing a little over 766 thousand German defenders.
+On 20 April—Hitler’s birthday—they began bombarding the city, with the fronts completing its encirclement on the 25th.
+German attempts to break the siege failed and on 2 May the advancing Soviets captured the Reichstag at Berlin’s heart.
 Over 80,000 Soviet troops died in the offensive for German losses of up to 100,000 (including Adolf Hitler, who committed suicide on 30 April).

 25 Apr 1945 Elbe Day▲